annettem123/CustomerOrderMgmt-App-FEND/README.md

 As a user, one would like to delete order so that user can cancel order effortlessly.

+Wireframes:

+Model View Controller System Design (MVC):

+This project is being built using the MVC design, implementing a Model, View, and Controller class.
+The main objective of this structure is “Separation of Concerns” allowing each layer of the application to communicate with other layers for data logic and data access and abstraction.
+This project consists of:

+2 Model Classes
+4 different types of Forms for building and sending JSON body objects 1 Service Class for business logic
+Controller has 5 endpoints

 2. Set Up and Backend